Most of these

 - Change your device or router’s DNS settings.

 As you can see, these methods to protect yourself from DNS leak all boil down to one thing: choosing the right VPN provider.
-The best VPN providers have anti-DNS leak measures that will ensure they’ll pass when you do a DNS leak test.
+The best

 VPN test: WebRTC leak test

 WebRTC is a useful innovation that allows real-time voice, video chat, and P2P file sharing within the browser without the need for browser extensions.
 However, it poses a privacy and security threat to VPN users since it reveals the user’s real IP address.
-Even the best VPN providers are vulnerable, especially since WebRTC is enabled by default in most browsers.
+Even the best

 To avoid a WebRTC leak, you need to disable WebRTC in your browser.
 It’s easy to do with some browsers such as Chrome for Android, Firefox, and Microsoft Edge, while for some browsers, you need to install addons.
 The section below will guide you in disabling WebRTC in different browsers: